Last updated: 1st March 2017.

 As you’re just starting out, I recommend the cheapest plan, for $3.95 per month.
 At this point, you don’t know what’s going to happen with your site down the road, and you can always upgrade at any point when your site starts to take off.
 There’s no need to make a big investment now.
 Hit select on the starter plan and you’ll be sent to the following page:

 Unless you’ve already bought a domain name, type your chosen blog name into the box on the left and click next.
+Check the name multiple times for spelling errors!
 On the next screen, fill in your name and address.

 Next, fill in your package details.
 Here’s what I always choose when I’m starting a new site: